 16. The level of funding to Local Authorities in a financial year is not affected by variations in the levels of non-domestic rates receipts; equivalent adjustments are made to the levels of General Revenue Grant paid by the Scottish Government.
 Those sums are not reflected in this account.
 The Scottish Government Consolidated Accounts report the funding provided to Local Government as a whole within the Social Justice, Housing and Local Government Portfolio.
 An explanation of Local Government funding can be found online.

-18. In 2021-22 Scottish Ministers received £2,064.6 million of non-domestic rates and £2,204.6 million was paid to authorities.
-The amount received was less than that paid out which resulted in a deficit of £140 million in 2021-22.
-As noted above, appropriate adjustments were made to the level of General Revenue Grant to Local Authorities in year because the amounts collected were lower than estimated.
+18. In 2022-23 Scottish Ministers received £3,006.0 million of non-domestic rates and £2,889.0 million was paid to authorities.
+The amount received was more than that paid out which resulted in a surplus of £117 million in 2022-23.
+As noted above, appropriate adjustments were made to the level of General Revenue Grant to Local Authorities in year because the amounts collected were higher than estimated.

-19. The balance brought forward on the account at 1 April 2021 was a deficit (or debit) of £60.0 million.
-To this is added the deficit for the year of £140 million, which leaves an overall deficit (or debit) on the account of £200 million at 31 March 2022.
+19. The balance brought forward on the account at 1 April 2022 was a deficit (or debit) of £200 million.
+To this is added the surplus for the year of £117.0 million, which leaves an overall deficit (or debit) on the account of £83.0 million at 31 March 2023.
 This debit will be taken into account when considering the amount to be paid to authorities in future years.

 20. The budget concerned with this expenditure is that for the Scottish Government: Social Justice, Housing and Local Government Portfolio.
 The Scottish Government Consolidated Accounts can be accessed on the Scottish Government website.

-22. To support a sustainable recovery for businesses, the 2021-22 Scottish Budget delivered an unprecedented reduction in the poundage mid-revaluation alongside a package of non-domestic rates relief, including a 12-month extension of the 100 per cent relief for properties in the retail, hospitality and leisure sectors for the first three months of 2022-23, capped at £27,500 per ratepayer.
-The Scottish Fiscal Commission's forecasts for non-domestic rates income and reliefs can be accessed on the Scottish Fiscal Commission website.
+21. To support a sustainable recovery for businesses, the 2022-23 Scottish Budget delivered a package of non-domestic rates reliefs, including the continuation of 50 per cent relief for properties in the retail, hospitality and leisure sectors for the first three months of 2022-23, capped at £27,500 per ratepayer.
+The Scottish Fiscal Commission’s forecasts for non-domestic rates income and reliefs can be accessed on the Scottish Fiscal Commission website.
 Forecast tax revenues for NDR are also set out in Table 5.14 of the 2023-24 Scottish Budget.

 There is a problem